AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 **When not working you are:** Reading, chatting and doing Disk Jockeying

 **Favorite Movie character:** Jack Ryan from Tom Clancy’s books.

+#### 2. Can u tell us more about your recent startup venture, Notitia ?

+#### What role do you play in Notitia ?

+We want to fix the broken system created by today’s education and recruiting systems—it

+really shouldn’t be so difficult to have a career that you love.
+That’s why we started Notitia

+Ubuntu Launchpad: we think you deserve career training that actually works and gets results

+fast without breaking the bank.

+So abandon Reddit, stop sifting through 10,000 Google results and throw out that student

+loan application: the Notitia Ubuntu Launchpad program is the absolute best and most

+comprehensive job search resource out there for aspiring data scientists.

+With this Launchpad from Notitia, you will learn:

+ Defining your goals and mastering the mindset for success

+ Developing and mastering the technical skills

+ Creating your standout portfolio projects

+ Crafting the perfect application

+ Landing interviews at your dream company

+ Acing phone screens, coding challenges, and on-site interviews

+ Effortlessly negotiating your dream offer